kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated cfee shop website with HTML CSS and JavaScript
+Animated cofee shop website with HTML CSS and JavaScript